nevencaplar/AGN-Variability-Simulations/README.md

  - dtcmp (https://github.com/LLNL/dtcmp)

 After installing Random123 and tclap, follow the instructions on respective GitHub pages to install lwgrp and dtcmp.
-These are the packages that demand MPI.
+These are the packages that demand MPI and dtcmp depends on lwgrp.
 For example, to install these libraries in my home directory (/home/ncaplar/, in the CodeGpu/software subdirectory) I used:

 	./configure --prefix='/home/ncaplar/CodeGpu/software/'
 	make